CaliKane/ScriptObservatory/README.md

 v0.3:
  - Add button to chrome extension to toggle reporting on and off
  - Allow blacklisting stats upload for websites in the chrome extension

-Milestone: Make Chrome extension public
+ - Make Chrome extension public

 v0.4:
  - Add tests for chrome extension code